hashicorp/service-mesh-training/slides/security/security.md

 ---
 {layout="09 Section Title - Consul"}

-# One of the key phases in most targeted attacks is what’s known as lateral movement.
-Attackers rarely luck out and manage to immediately compromise the computer
+# "One of the key phases in most targeted attacks is what’s known as lateral movement.
+Attackers rarely luck out and manage to immediately compromise the computer"{style="font-size: 72"}
 ## Symantec Internet Threat Report 2018

 <!--